volter0167/git/readme.md

 # GitHUB first steps

-Thank you to Vladilen for good explanation!
+Thanks to Vladilen for good explanation!